Carbon Neutral Energy Solutions Laboratory

 Basic and applied problems relating to renewable/clean energy, carbon capture, advanced separations, catalytic membranes, and nanoscale sensors.

-Plasma Instrumentation & Engineering Research
+Plasma Instrumentation and Engineering Research

 Research that focuses on the study of magnetized plasmas for space propulsion, plasma-assisted materials deposition, and energy production.